metabase/metabase/docs/operations-guide/scaling-metabase.md

 - [**Factors that impact Metabase performance and availability.**](#factors-that-impact-metabase-performance-and-availability)
 - [**Vertical scaling.**](#vertical-scaling) Running a single instance of Metabase with more cores and memory.
 Vertical scaling can improve Metabase application performance.
 - [**Horizontal scaling.**](#horizontal-scaling) Running multiple instances of Metabase.
 Horizontal scaling can improve availability/reliability of your Metabase application.
-- [**Data warehouse.**](#data-warehouse) Way out-of-scope for this article, but we'll discuss some general strategies for data warehousekeeping.
+- [**Data warehouse tuning.**](#data-warehouse-tuning) Way out-of-scope for this article, but we'll discuss some general strategies for data warehousekeeping.
-- [**Metabase application best practices.**](#metabase-application-best-practices) Tuning dashboards and questions to improve performance.
+- [**Metabase application best practices.**](#metabase-application-best-practices) Tactics for improving the performance of questions and dashboards.
-- [**Hosted Metabase.**](#hosted-metabase) if you don't want to deal with the care and feeding of your application: Metabase also offers a [hosted solution](https://www.metabase.com/hosting/) that takes operating Metabase off your plate so you can focus on your data.
+- [**Hosted Metabase.**](#hosted-metabase) Let Metabase handle application operation for you.

-Because the domain is so complex, and each system is different, we can only discuss scaling strategies at a high level, so you'll have to translate these strategies to your particular environment and usage.
+Each data system is different, so we can only discuss scaling strategies at a high level, but you should be able to translate these strategies to your particular environment and usage.

 ## Factors that impact Metabase performance and availability